Frequently Asked Questions

 WHAT WILL I EAT AND DRINK?

 Africa can get a bad rap for being dangerous for tourists.
 Of course, there are risks, but while petty crime happens in large urban areas, physical attacks on tourists are very rare.
 Also, you won’t be walking around these areas —all transportation will be by a vehicle driven by vetted drivers who know the city inside and out, and therefore know how to keep you safe.
 And once we get to the bush, the only criminals are the black-backed jackals attempting to steal kills from the vultures.
-Be smart, of course, but your exposure to potential threats from other humans is virtually non-existent.
+Be smart, of course, but your exposure to potential threats from other humans is very limited.

 HOW CLOSE DO THE ANIMALS GET?